WilliamNT/askee-community/app/resources/readme.md

   - seoSiteKeywords: These are the default keywords for the site.
 The recommended number of keywords is between 4-6.
 Seperate them with a comma.
   - pageAuthor: Fallback author name if for some reason the actual page has no author information available.
 It's also used in some cases where the content can't be connected to a specific author.
 It's recommended to set this to the site's name or the team maintaining it.
+  - contentLiabilityWarning: This is a prewritten liability warning displayed in the sidebar on post pages.
+  - postCategories: A list of categories for members of the site to choose from.
 ### config.json example
 config.json should be placed in the resources folder.
 `{